Hadronic quarkonium decays at order v^7

 The NRQCD Lagrangian is constructed as an expansion in $1/M$ and hence it is independent of the power counting.
 We shall adopt a power counting, however, when assessing the size of the different matrix elements contributing to the decay widths.
 We will assume $Mv$ of the same order as $\lQ$ and adopt the following rules.
 Matrix elements of the type $\langle H' |\mathcal O |H \rangle$, where $\mathcal O |H \rangle$ and $|H' \rangle$ have the same quantum numbers and color transformation properties in the dominant Fock state, scale (at leading order) like $(Mv)^{d-3}$, $d$ being the dimension of the operator $\mathcal O$.
 If $\mathcal O |H \rangle$ and $|H' \rangle$ do not have the dominant Fock state with the same quantum numbers, then the matrix element singles out a component of the quarkonium Fock state that is suppressed.
 The amount of suppression depends on the power counting and on the quantum numbers.
 As detailed in \cite{Brambilla:2006ph}, the power counting we adopt implies that the octet components with quantum numbers $S$ and $L\pm 1$, $S$ and $L$, $S\pm 1$ and $L$ of a quarkonium state are suppressed by $v$ with respect to the singlet component with quantum numbers $S$ and $L$, while the components with $S$, $L\pm 2$ or $S\pm 1$, $L \pm 1$ are suppressed by $v^2$.

 A different counting, which seems suitable for the situation $Mv^2 \sim \lQ$ has been defined in \cite{Bodwin:1994jh} and used in \cite{Bodwin:2002hg}, \cite{Huang:1997nt}.
-Since our power counting is more conservative than the one in \cite{Bodwin:1994jh}, one may recover the expressions in the latter simply by eliminating matrix elements that, in that counting, would be smaller than $v^7$: no new matrix element or matching coefficient is needed.
+Our power counting is more conservative than the one in \cite{Bodwin:1994jh}, because we assume that all operators scale with the largest available scale, i.e. $Mv \sim \lQ$, while in \cite{Bodwin:1994jh} this is not always the case and some operators have extra suppressions.
+As a consequence, one may recover the expressions in the power counting of \cite{Bodwin:1994jh} from our expressions simply by eliminating matrix elements that, in that counting, would be smaller than $v^7$: no new matrix element or matching coefficient needs to be added.

 For a critical review and a discussion on the different power countings we refer to \cite{Brambilla:2004jw} and references therein.